Short Cake, Long Story.

 from bursting into a delicious mess.

 For best results, I recommend baking on a silicone baking mat!
 It’s reusable (good for the ol’ planet) and it prevents over-browning on your bottoms.
-This lightened up version of Strawberry Shortcake is super awesome because it's grain-free and protein-packed via Greek yogurt and chia seeds.
 NET Carbs = 5 grams

 Chia Berry Jam